 Following the vehicle preparation phase, the vehicle shall be soaked for a minimum of 12 hours in a soak area which meets the requirements of paragraph 2.2.2.2. of Annex B6 to UN Regulation 154.
 The battery preconditioning system shall be disengaged throughout the soaking phase.

 At the option of the manufacturer the soaking phase may be omitted if the battery has a pre-warming system engaged during the preconditioning phase and the vehicle is not stored in a room above [23 °C] in the [12 hours] prior to the preconditioning phase.
 If this option is selected, it shall be noted in the test report.

+[JRC proposal]

 Vehicle preconditioning